MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/siem-sentinel.md

 1. [Install the Cloud App Security Shadow IT Discovery app](https://aka.ms/MCASShadowITReporting) and [connect it](#connect-the-cloud-app-security-app) to your discovery log data to view the built-in Shadow IT Discovery dashboard.

     > [!NOTE]
-    > Currently, the app is not in published on Microsoft AppSource.
+    > Currently, the app is not published on Microsoft AppSource.
 Therefore, you may need to contact your Power BI admin for permissions to install the app.

     ![Screenshot showing the Shadow IT Discovery dashboard](media/siem-sentinel-configuration-powerbi-dashboard.png)